 Delivery hospitals should ensure the infant of a mother who is positive for Hepatitis B virus receives the HBIG within 12 hours of birth and no later than 7 days of age.
 HBIG is a preventative measure against Hepatitis B infection and is prepared from plasma containing high titers of Hepatitis B Surface Antibody and provides short term protection usually from 3 to 6 months.
 Hepatitis B vaccine dose 1 should be given within 12 hours of birth.
 Hepatitis B vaccine dose 2 should be given at 1 month of age and Hepatitis B dose 3 should be given at 6 months of age.

-Some other markers that are important in determining if a person has been infected are Hepatitis B e Antigen (HBeAg) is a secreted product of the nucleocapsid gene of Hepatitis B virus and is found in serum during acute and chronic Hepatitis B. Its presence indicates that the virus is replicating and the infected individual has high levels of Hepatitis B virus.
+Some other markers that are important in determining if a person has been infected are Hepatitis B e Antigen (HBeAg), a secreted product of the nucleocapsid gene of Hepatitis B virus which is found in serum during acute and chronic Hepatitis B. Its presence indicates that the virus is replicating and the infected individual has high levels of Hepatitis B virus.
 Hepatitis B e Antibody (HBeAb or anti-HBe) is produced by the immune system temporarily during acute Hepatitis B virus infection or consistently during or after a burst in viral replication.
 Spontaneous conversion from e antigen to e antibody is a predictor for long-term clearance of Hepatitis B virus in patients undergoing antiviral therapy and indicates lower levels of Hepatitis B virus.
-IgM Antibody to Hepatitis B Core Antigen (IgM anti-HBC) positivity indicates recent infection with Hepatitis B virus.
-Its presence indicates acute infection.
+IgM Antibody to Hepatitis B Core Antigen (IgM anti-HBC) positivity indicates recent infection with Hepatitis B virus and indicates acute infection.

 Physician/Hospital Reporting Form

 For more information regarding Perinatal Hepatitis B Prevention Program visit: